 - The cost of the service to you

-Additionally, reimbursement health plans, like health savings accounts (HSAs), flexible spending accounts (FSAs), and HRAs, were expanded by the Coronavirus Aid, Relief, and Economic Security (CARES) Act to cover telemedicine and remote care services before a participant meets their deductible.
+Additionally, the Coronavirus Aid, Relief, and Economic Security Act (CARES) expanded reimbursement health plans, like health savings accounts (HSAs), flexible spending accounts (FSAs), and HRAs, to cover telemedicine and remote care services before a participant meets their deductible.

 Health stipends

 Another way to pay for telemedicine appointments is with a health stipend.
-Health stipends are a fixed amount of money provided by employers that employees can use to purchase individual health insurance plans and out-of-pocket medical expenses, including telemedicine services.
+Health stipends are a fixed amount of money employers provide to employees that they can use to purchase individual health insurance plans and out-of-pocket medical expenses, including telemedicine services.

 Because they’re essentially grossing up wages, stipends are taxable income for employees.
 However, they’re less regulated than group health insurance or HRAs, so stipends are a great option if you want more flexibility and choice regarding what you can use your stipend money to purchase.